daneclarkcollins/daneclarkcollins-com-old-jekyll/music/transient-revival/index.markdown

   <img src="/media/covers/transient_revival.jpg" />
 </div>

-Transient Revival is the first in a forthcoming series of projects by artist Michael Bielaczyc and musician Dane Clark Collins combining the mediums of animation, sound, live sets, and live people to create a truly immersive abstract environment.
+Transient Revival is a project by artist Michael Bielaczyc and musician Dane Clark Collins combining the mediums of animation, sound, live sets, and live people to create a truly immersive abstract environment.

 This track will become one of several on a forthcoming release.
 Be sure to check back often.